Frenvius/disneyland-mods/BepInEx/plugins/blacks7ar-TarCollector/README.md

 >## ## Changelog
 <br/>

-v1.0.9
-- as requested removed server enforcement, doesn't need to be installed on the server like before.
+v1.1.0
+- updated to the latest valheim build (217.28)
+- updated serversync and dependencies
+- updated manifests bepinex dependency string
+- put localization example to a zip package to avoid unnecessary duplicates

 <details>
 <summary><b>Changelog History</b> (<i>click to expand</i>)</summary>
 <br/>

+v1.0.9
+- as requested removed server enforcement, doesn't need to be installed on the server like before.

 v1.0.8
 - fixed multiplayer version check issues